 I never did see that GAO report for whatever reason.
 I have a bunch of them, but that went above me somehow.
 I would’ve remembered that.

-Karen: It said there was a pervasive cover-up.
+Steele: It said there was a pervasive cover-up.
 You were responsible.
 But let’s just go back to the NRC.

 Cook: It’s a cover-up of the cover-up.

-Karen: Yeah, there you go, a cover-up of the cover-up.
+Steele: Yeah, there you go, a cover-up of the cover-up.

 What did you learn from this about ethical decision-making and government?
 I know you gave a talk some time in 1988, I think, at the University of Washington about this.
 You said you gave the NRC a D or an F, a D for protecting the health and safety of citizens from nuclear waste hazards and an F for environmental protection.
 Do you still hold to those low grades?